-Have you ever had a drink of cool refreshing water from a ‘matka‘ or The Indus Valley’s Clay Water Bottle?
+Have you ever had a drink of cool refreshing water from The Indus Valley’s Clay Water Bottle?
 You will be surprised how pleasantly cool the water will be, despite the blazing hot temperature outside.

 How is that possible?